Material Ethereal Constructs: Sequential, Poetic Dialogues

 Environmental conferences and summits are moving far too slowly.
 Could time, energy, and funds be committed (as in the international Manhattan Project) to researching and developing sustainable solutions?
 Radical change does not have to evoke fears; transformation is within human potential.

 The Industrial Revolution's science and technologies are miraculous.
 The dynamics of peace, health, equitable economies, human rights, environmental quality, and sustainability must emerge.
-Our egalitarian natures and self-sacrifice must confidently engage universal truths about a new conscious world order of the Oneness of all Nature.
+Our egalitarian natures and self-sacrifice must confidently engage with universal truths about a new conscious world order, embracing the Oneness of all Nature.